nsmirosh/Interactive-Android-Concepts/README.md

 # MyAndroidSamples

-This is a collection of various code samples in Jetpack Compose that demonstrates the correct and wrong usage of certain concepts.
+This is a collection of various code samples of Jetpack Compose and Kotin coroutines.
+The app is intended to demonstrate the correct and wrong usage of certain concepts.

 ## Side Effects
 ### `LaunchedEffect` and `rememberUpdatedState()` usage